Searching for

 SOM Foundation

-Scott Duncan is a design partner at Skidmore, Owings & Merrill (SOM)’s Chicago office, where he leads the design of high-rise and mixed-use projects locally and around the world.
-Duncan serves as chair of the Height and Data Committee of the Council for Tall Buildings and Urban Habitat and is a leader of The Earth Project, SOM’s multidisciplinary research project on planetary health.
+Scott Duncan is a design partner at Skidmore, Owings & Merrill (SOM)’s Chicago studio, where he leads the design of a diverse range of projects around the world.
+His work spans typologies, including high-rises, mixed-use developments, cultural institutions, aviation, and manufacturing facilities, among others.
+A global expert on tall buildings, Duncan serves on the Board of Trustees for the Council on Tall Buildings and Urban Habitat and leads flagship studios at the Illinois Institute of Technology (IIT) for the first multidisciplinary advanced degree program focused specifically on high-rise buildings.

 Treasurer